We are deeply sorry for your loss - the staff at Rosetown Location

 Besides travelling and working, Yvette enjoyed taking friends and attending bingo games in and around Rosetown.
 She would often buy lottery tickets and occasionally play the slot machines.
 She was lucky in these pursuits.
 Skip Bo was a card game that she enjoyed.

 She is survived by her brother Roland(Rita) Dubé of Saint-Jean-Port-Joli, Québec, sister, Nicole D’Amboise of Québec City, sister-in-law, Magella Dubé of Québec City and Isabelle Bird of Sacramento and brother-in-law Joe Thompson of Okanagan Falls.
 Also, Bert and Marie-Paule’s children, France Gates(Glen), Nicole Ptolemy(Bob), Michèle Minish(Orville), Brigitte Normand, nephew René Normand and many more nieces and nephews from across Canada and California.

 She is predeceased by her parents, Victor and Amanda Dubé, husband Albert Normand, sisters, Marie-Paule Normand, Lucille Cloutier, Hélène Jean, Noëlla Dupont, Jacqueline Bedard, brothers, Jean-Marie Dubé, Andre Dubé, and Henri Dubé, and nephews Renaud Dupont and Louis Normand.

-A celebration of life will be held Friday October 1, 2021 at 11:00 at St. Theresa’s Roman Catholic Church.
+A celebration of life was held on Friday October 1, 2021 at 11:00 at St. Theresa’s Roman Catholic Church.
 Memorial donations can be made to Orange Memories Activity Fund Box 1900 Rosetown,SK or the Rosetown Branch 66 of the Royal Canadian Legion Box 1083 Rosetown, SK.